In-Vitro Diagnostic Medical Device Regulation

 (a) a diploma, certificate or other evidence of formal qualification, awarded on completion of a university degree or of a course of study recognised as equivalent by the Member State concerned, in law, medicine, pharmacy, engineering or another relevant scientific discipline, and at least one year of professional experience in regulatory affairs or in quality management systems relating to in vitro diagnostic medical devices;

 (b) four years of professional experience in regulatory affairs or in quality management systems relating to in vitro diagnostic medical devices.

-Micro and small enterprises within the meaning of Commission Recommendation 2003/361/EC (Micro and SMEs are those organizations which have less than 50 employee and a turnover of less than 10 millions Euros) shall not be required to have the person responsible for regulatory compliance within their organisation but shall have such person permanently and continuously at their disposal.
+Micro and small enterprises within the meaning of Commission Recommendation 2003/361/EC (Micro and SMEs are those organizations which have less than 50 employees and a turnover of less than 10 million Euros) shall not be required to have the person responsible for regulatory compliance within their organisation but shall have such person permanently and continuously at their disposal.

 The person responsible for regulatory compliance shall at least be responsible for ensuring that:

 - the conformity of the devices is appropriately checked, in accordance with the quality management system under which the devices are manufactured, before a device is released;

 - the technical documentation and the EU declaration of conformity are drawn up and kept up-to-date;

 - the post-market surveillance obligations are complied with in accordance with Article 10(9);